Conformal growth rates and spectral geometry on distributional limits of graphs: Introduction

 \section{Introduction}

 \myov{\bgroup\markoverwith{\rule[8.5pt]{0.1pt}{0.5pt}}\ULon} [1]{\mkern2mu\myov{\mkern-2mu #1\mkern-2mu}\mkern2mu}

 Motivated by the study of random surfaces in Quantum Geometry \cite{ADJ97}, Benjamini and Schramm \cite{BS01} sought to understand the behavior of random planar triangulations.
 Toward this end, they introduced the notion of the {\em distributional limit} of a sequence of finite graphs $\{G_n\}$.
 This limit is a random rooted infinite graph $(G,\rho)$ with the property that the laws of neighborhoods of a randomly chosen vertex in $G_n$ converge, as $n \to \infty$, to the laws of neighborhoods of $\rho$ in $G$.
 When the limit exists, it is a {\em unimodular random graph} in the sense of Aldous and Lyons \cite{aldous-lyons}.
+(See \pref{sec:unimodular} for a discussion of the weak local topology and unimodular random graphs.)

 An example of central importance is the {\em uniform infinite planar triangulation (UIPT)} of Angel and Schramm \cite{AS03} which is obtained by taking the distributional limit of a uniform random triangulation of the $2$-sphere with $n$ vertices.
-For combinatorial reasons, a popular variant is the {\em uniform infinite planar quadrangulation (UIPQ)} constructed by Krikun \cite{Krikun05}.
-More recently, Benjamini and Curien \cite{BC11} sought to extend these studies to graphs that can be sphere-packed in $\R^d$ for $d \geq 3$, but noted that the higher-dimensional setting is substantially more difficult.
+A well-studied variant is the {\em uniform infinite planar quadrangulation (UIPQ)} constructed by Krikun \cite{Krikun05}.
+More recently, Benjamini and Curien \cite{BC11} sought to extend these studies to graphs that can be sphere-packed in $\R^d$ for $d \geq 3$, but noted that the defining natural models in higher dimensions is a subtle issue.

 In general, the goal of this line of work is to understand the almost sure geometric properties of the limit object, where often interesting phenomena emerge.
 For instance, Angel \cite{Angel03} has shown that almost surely balls of radius $R$ in UIPT have volume $R^{4+o(1)}$, but such a ball can be separated from infinity by removing only $R^{1+o(1)}$ vertices.
 This reflects the fractal geometry of UIPT and leads one to suspect, for instance, that the random walk should be recurrent, and the speed of the walk should be subdiffusive.